Special Collections and University Archives Research

-Archives@UMW, the Library’s digital collections repository, is a great place to start if you are looking for images related to the history and student life of Mary Washington’s campus.
+The Library’s digital collections repository is a great place to start if you are looking for images related to the history and student life of Mary Washington’s campus.

 Special Collections and University Archives Instruction

 Special Collections and University Archives staff offer research and instruction sessions for UMW courses.
-If you would like to schedule an instruction session on how to locate and use our materials for research, design an assignment using primary source materials, or want to show a particular resource to your students, please contact Carolyn Parsons, Special Collections Librarian and University Archivist, at email@example.com or 540-654-1752.
+If you would like to schedule an instruction session on how to locate and use our materials for research, design an assignment using primary source materials, or want to show a particular resource to your students, please contact Angie Kemp, Interim Head of Special Collections and University Archives, at firstname.lastname@example.org or 540-654-1756.

 The Special Collections and University Archives Reading Room can accommodate a maximum class size of 15 students.
 We often divide larger classes into two sessions, and can also bring materials to the Library’s second-floor classroom for instructional use.